Hey movie queen,

 Begin Again is okay.
 The ending leaves us waiting for a resolution we didn’t know we needed and for some sense of drama that was never present.
 It never demands too much of us and vanishes as gently as it began.

 Enjoy my reviews?
-Please support this blog and get free goodies.
+Please support this blog and get perks.